mhergenrader/twilightlegion/README.md

 <h3>Features</h3>

-- 24 unlockable characters, each with different heights and widths
+- 24 characters, each with different heights and widths
-- 26 unlockable various stages
+- 26 various stages
-- 10 different invitational tournaments to unlock, or create your own custom tournaments
+- 10 different invitational tournaments included, or create your own custom tournaments
-- 31 complete unlockable episodes, with increasing difficulties (just try and beat #31)
+- 31 complete episodes, with increasing difficulties (just try and beat #31)
 - Familiar boss battles from Super Smash Bros. :-) (*spoiler at very bottom of file)
 - Timed matches anywhere from 1 to 90 minutes in duration (90 for the hardcore gamers ;-) )
 - Stock matches anywhere from 1 to 5 lives